1 Policy Statement

 The Technical Vulnerability Management Policy document shall be considered as “confidential” and shall be made available to the concerned persons with proper access control.
 Subsequent changes and versions of this document shall be controlled.

-It is the stated goal of XXX to provide secure IT systems and services in order to protect organizational information assets, as well as the privacy of employees, contractors, and third party employees.
-The timely and consistent application of vendor-supplied security patches or mitigation of a reported vulnerability are critical components in protecting the network, systems, and data from damage or loss due to threats such as worms, viruses, data loss, or other types of external or internal attacks.
+It is the stated goal of XXX to provide secure IT systems and services in order to protect organizational information assets, as well as the privacy of employees, contractors, and third-party employees.
+The timely and consistent application of vendor-supplied security patches or mitigation of a reported vulnerability is a critical component in protecting the network, systems, and data from damage or loss due to threats such as worms, viruses, data loss, or other types of external or internal attacks.
 XXX shall conduct routine scans of its website, servers (including those hosted at ABC), and devices connected to its networks to identify operating system and application vulnerabilities on those devices.
-XXX requires its system administrators to routinely review the results of vulnerability scans and evaluate, test and mitigate operating system and application vulnerabilities appropriately.
+XXX requires its system administrators to routinely review the results of vulnerability scans and evaluate, test, and mitigate operating system and application vulnerabilities appropriately.
 Should an administrator identify a reported vulnerability as a potential false positive, the CISO should be notified immediately.